Generally, after-care is far more important than the way the aesthetic treatment is carried out.

 If infections are contracted soon after the treatment they could increase the likelihood of scarring.

 Picking the scabs can cause scars and/or hypo-pigmentation.

 The more the client is exposed to sunlight including other artificial light sources (even while wearing Broad Spectrum Sunblock) the higher the risks of hyper-pigmentation.

-During the recovery period while the scabbing are still to form, there is a general temptation of using cover up make up, or any make up to resume the normal day to day activities immediately.
+During the recovery period, while the scabbing is still to form, there is a general temptation of using cover up make up, or any makeup to resume the normal day to day activities immediately.

-One of the main problem of make up is the fact that make up products are not meant to be sterile.
-Therefore the use of non sterile products on an area that is still recovering from an aesthetic procedure will increase the likelihood of infections which may eventually result in scarring.
+One of the main problems of makeup is the fact that makeup products are not meant to be sterile.
+Therefore the use of non-sterile products in an area that is still recovering from an aesthetic procedure will increase the likelihood of infections which may eventually result in scarring.

 Do NOT apply any plasters to cover the treated area.
 Do not use antibiotic products as means of preventing infections.
 The use of antibiotic products as means of prevention is not recommended by the wider scientific community because it can increase future bacterial resistance.
 To not use any medicinal products during the aftercare unless prescribed by a medical practitioner.

 The use of any type of aftercare products not recommended by Areton Ltd may not be fit for purpose, and hence increase the likelihood of undesired effects.
 Therefore if in doubt do not use any drugs, cosmetics healing balms etc.